What Is an HDI PCB?

 The Different Types of

 We’re also capable of fabricating up to 32 layers of HDI PCB.
 So, it all depends on your specific demands.
-Below, we’re created a table showing the type of HDI PCB structures we create.
+Below, is the table showing the type of HDI PCB structures we create.

 What Are the Benefits of